ORESoftware/npm-link-up/README.md

     "lodash"
   ],
-  "install": "yarn",     // we give specific instructions (a bash script) on how to install, ("npm install" is default) "linkToItself": true   // if true, we link this project to itself, true is the default.
+  "install": "yarn",     // we give specific instructions (a bash script) on how to install, ("npm install" is default) "linkToItself": true   // if true, we link this project to itself; true is the default.
 Linking a project to itself is useful for testing.
 }
 ```